Is there a (Pseudo)Scalar at 95 GeV?

 \section{Introduction}

-The Standard Model of Particle Physics (SM) has had incredible success in explaining physical phenomena at incredibly high precision in the last decades.
-Formulated in the mid-seventies its last missing piece, the Higgs boson $h_{125}$, was ultimately discovered in 2012 at the Large Hadron Collider (LHC) \citep{CMS:2012qbp,ATLAS:2012yve}, with a mass of $m_h=(125.11 \pm0.11 \GeV)$ \citep{ATLAS-CONF-2023-037}.
+The Standard Model of Particle Physics (SM) has had incredible success in explaining physical phenomena with high precision in the last decades.
+Formulated in the mid-seventies, its last missing piece, the Higgs boson (which we denote in this paper as $h_{125}$), was ultimately discovered in 2012 at the Large Hadron Collider (LHC) \citep{CMS:2012qbp,ATLAS:2012yve} with a mass of $m_{h_{125}}=(125.11 \pm0.11 \GeV)$ \citep{ATLAS-CONF-2023-037}.
 We know, however, that the SM cannot be the ultimate theory of nature, for reasons both theoretical and experimental.
-Three of these are the evidence of neutrino oscillations, requiring neutrinos to have mass \citep{Super-Kamiokande:1998kpq}, that it gives no explanation for the matter-antimatter asymmetry of the universe \citep{Kuzmin:1985mm}, and it does not provide a Dark Matter (DM) candidate \citep{Jungman:1995df,Bertone:2016nfn}. \\ \\ Since the discovery of the Higgs boson, physicists have started measuring its properties to understand if it could be the only fundamental scalar particle, or if it was part of a Beyond the Standard Model (BSM) theory incorporating an extended scalar sector.
-For example, the existence of 2 higgs doublets is a requirement of the MSSM \citep{Fayet:1976cr,Nilles:1983ge,Barbieri:1987xf,Martin:1997ns}, while the NMSSM incorporates 2 doublets and an additional singlet \citep{Ellis:1988er,Maniatis:2009re}.
-Extended scalar sectors have attractive features, such as being able to generate a strong first-order phase transition to allow Electroweak (EW) baryogenesis \citep{Morrissey:2012db} that cannot be achieved in the SM, or to provide simple extensions of the SM where one can generate neutrino masses and have Dark Matter candidates, such as in the scotogenic models \citep{Tao:1996vb,Ma:2006km,Hirsch:2013ola}. \\ \\ In the presence of multiple scalar sectors we expect a deviation of the value of the couplings of the 125 GeV Higgs boson, which we write as $h_{125}$, with respect to the prediction of the SM due to the mass mixing of the latter with the extra scalars in the theory.
+Three of these are the evidence of neutrino oscillations, requiring neutrinos to have mass \citep{Super-Kamiokande:1998kpq}, that it gives no explanation for the matter-antimatter asymmetry of the universe \citep{Kuzmin:1985mm}, and it does not provide a Dark Matter (DM) candidate \citep{Jungman:1995df,Bertone:2016nfn}. \\ \\ Since the discovery of the Higgs boson, physicists have measured its properties to understand if it is the only fundamental scalar particle, or if it is part of a Beyond the Standard Model (BSM) theory incorporating an extended scalar sector.
+Indeed, many BSM theories predict or incorporate extended scalar sectors, the most common being theories including additional Higgs doublets and/or scalar singlets.
+For example, the existence of two Higgs doublets is a requirement of the MSSM \citep{Fayet:1976cr,Nilles:1983ge,Barbieri:1987xf,Martin:1997ns}, while the NMSSM incorporates two doublets and an additional singlet \citep{Ellis:1988er,Maniatis:2009re}.
+Extended scalar sectors have attractive features, such as being able to generate a strong first-order phase transition to allow Electroweak (EW) baryogenesis that cannot be achieved in the SM \citep{Morrissey:2012db}, or providing simple extensions of the SM where one can generate neutrino masses and have Dark Matter candidates, such as in the scotogenic models \citep{Tao:1996vb,Ma:2006km,Hirsch:2013ola}. \\ \\ In the presence of an extended scalar sector we expect a deviation in the value of the couplings of the 125 GeV Higgs boson $h_{125}$ from the predictions of the SM due to the mass mixing of the latter with the additional scalars in the theory.